Oliver Wyman: 2018 Australian stress tests

 In 2018, the Australian Prudential Regulation Authority (APRA) required the Commonwealth Bank to conduct stress tests due to a series of scandals that had affected the bank's reputation.
 Three panel members were selected to oversee the review.
 Two voted to appoint Oliver Wyman to conduct the tests, while the other, former chairman of the Australian Competition & Consumer Commission Graeme Samuel, strongly opposed.
 Samuel argued that external consultants should not be hired, and further suggested that executives who could not resolve their own governance issues should not remain in positions of leadership.
 By majority vote, Oliver Wyman was hired for an undisclosed sum in the millions to conduct the tests, and ARPA stated that their final report was "valuable".
 In an interview with the Australian Financial Review, Samuel stated that it was "a waste of money."

 The firm went on to conduct similar tests for Westpac in 2019.

-Culture

-The firm is known for quick career progression and early specialization, with promotion cycles occurring every 12 months.
-In contrast to the traditional "up or out" policy in management consulting, the firm offers a "direct to partner" route in six to nine years, where employees who are hired after completing a Bachelor's degree can be promoted to senior levels without obtaining a Masters in Business Administration.
-In a quote to The New York Times, a company partner lamented that “[w]hat you find typically with the business schools is that they don’t do customization the way firms like ours do."

 Recruitment

-Applicants go through multiple rounds of phone interviews, leading up to a case interview which tests problem-solving and analytical skills.
-Poets & Quants has ranked the company as #1 with the Best Interview process and Best Pay.

 From 2015 to 2018, Oliver Wyman doubled the size of its digital practice.
 A spokesperson said the firm was "increasingly hiring people that have those skills".
 The company also began an autism hiring initiative in 2015 and pledged to hire qualified refugees during the 2016 European migrant crisis.
 In a 2019 article about the lack of women in consulting firms, French magazine Consultor ranked Oliver Wyman last by number of women partners at the firm, but also noted the firm's ongoing efforts to recruit more women.